AhmedAlYousif-AI/QNV82YgDVqIkLe5Q/README.md

 The Dataset has 13 Columns in addition of the Target Column (Y), the idea is to identify and predict about which given factor from the Customers information out of these Columns will encourge them to buy for the Term Deposit in the Bank.

-Goal(s):
+Methodology:
-Predicting which one of the given information factors will improve the success rate of the calls for the European banking market customers.
+1. Predicting which one of the given information factors will improve the success rate of the calls for the European banking market customers.
+2.
+3.
+4.

 Result: